-The Compensation Committee has directly engaged independent compensation consultants, Radford, a part of Aon Hewitt, a business unit of Aon plc, to provide advice and recommendations on the structure, amount and form of executive and director compensation and the competitiveness thereof.
+The Compensation Committee has directly engaged independent compensation consultant, OneDigital Human Resources Consulting, to provide advice and recommendations on the structure, amount and form of executive and director compensation and the competitiveness thereof.
 At the request of the Compensation Committee, the compensation consultants provided, among other things, comparative data from selected peer companies.
 The compensation consultants report directly to the Compensation Committee.
-The Compensation Committee's decision to hire either of the compensation consultants was not made or recommended by Company management.
-The compensation consultant has not performed any work for the Company in 2022 except with respect to the work that it has done directly for the Compensation Committee.
+The Compensation Committee's decision to hire the compensation consultants was not made or recommended by Company management.
+The compensation consultant has not performed any work for the Company in 2024 except with respect to the work that it has done directly for the Compensation Committee.